 BioTAP Virtual Conference

-Each year, BioTAP hosts a Virtual Conference that features individuals presenting research and new ideas related to GTA or undergraduate teaching professional development.
+Each year, BioTAP hosts a Virtual Conference that features individuals presenting research and new ideas related to TA teaching professional development.
 The goal of this conference is to continue sharing ideas and networking around the topic of how to best enhance the teaching practices of graduate and undergraduate instructors.

-The Fifth Annual BioTAP Virtual Conference is scheduled for
+The Fifth BioTAP Virtual Conference is scheduled for

 Our keynote speaker for this year will be Dr. Erin Shortlidge, Associate Professor for biology education research at Portland State University.